pythonanywhere/help_pages/articles/LetsEncrypt.md

 ## Certificate renewal

+**Tip**: _If you followed these instructions originally before mid-August 2018, and have just come back here to renew the certificate, you will need to go through the first two sections ("Make sure you've enabled the PythonAnywhere API" and "Install the PythonAnywhere helper scripts") before running these commands._

 To renew your certificate, assuming you've left the static file mapping in place and still have your `letsencrypt` and `letsencrypt.sh` directories, you just need to re-run: